NoaLeGeek/chessgame/README.md

 Classic: Classic version of chess / Version classique des échecs
 KOTH: King of the Hill, the goal is to walk your king in the center of the board to win / Roi de la colline, le but est de ramener son roi au milieu de l'échiquier pour gagner
 +3 Checks: You win if you check 3 times the opponent's king / Vous gagnez lorsque vous mettez en échec 3 fois le roi adverse
 Giveaway: If one of your moves can capture one of your opponent's pieces, you have to play it.
-You win when you have no more pieces left or if you are in stalemate. / Si un de vos coups peut capturer une des pièces adverses, vous devez jouer ce coup.
+You win when you have no more pieces left or if you are in stalemate.
+There is no checkmate, no castling and no checks.
+Pawns are promoted to Kings. / Si un de vos coups peut capturer une des pièces adverses, vous devez jouer ce coup.
 Vous gagnez en n'ayant plus aucune pièce ou si vous êtes en pat.
+Il n'y pas d'échec et mat, ni de roque, ni d'échecs.
+Les pions sont promus en rois.
 Chess960: Same as classic version but the last rows are randomized / Idem que pour la version classique mais les dernières rangées sont générées aléatoirement.

 The assets come from Chess.com and other GitHub repositories.